Quadratic Chabauty for modular curves: Algorithms and examples: Introduction

 \subsection{Acknowledgements}

-It is a pleasure to thank Noam Elkies, Barry Mazur, Jeremy Rouse, Andrew Sutherland, and David Zureick-Brown for sharing several modular curves of interest, which provided the impetus for this work.
+We are deeply indebted to Bas Edixhoven for his numerous generous insights on this subject.
+It is a pleasure to thank Noam Elkies, Barry Mazur, Jeremy Rouse, Andrew Sutherland, and David Zureick-Brown for suggesting several modular curves of interest, as well as many helpful discussions, which provided the impetus for this work.
 We are grateful for the contributions of Nikola Ad\u zaga, Vishal Arul, Lea Beneish, Alex Best, Francesca Bianchi, Mingjie Chen, Shiva Chidambaram, Timo Keller, Nicholas Triantafillou, and Boya Wen in finding a number of bugs in earlier versions of our code.
-We would also like to thank Michael Stoll for kindly providing an implementation of the Mordell--Weil sieve, on which ours is based.
+We would also like to thank Michael Stoll for kindly providing an implementation of the Mordell--Weil sieve, on which ours is based and Nils Bruin for sharing another approach to determining $C_{188}(\Q)$.
+We are grateful to Francesca Bianchi, David Holmes, Timo Keller and Michael Stoll for helpful comments on an earlier version of this article.
+We thank the referee for a helpful and entertaining report.

-JB was supported by NSF grant DMS-1702196, the Clare Boothe Luce Professorship (Henry Luce Foundation), Simons Foundation grant \#550023, and a Sloan Research Fellowship.
-ND was supported by a Royal Society University Research Fellowship.
-SM was supported by an NWO Vidi grant.
-JV was supported by ERC-COG Grant 724638 `GALOP' and Francis Brown, the Carolyn and Franco Gianturco Fellowship at Linacre College (Oxford), and NSF Grant No. DMS-1638352, during various stages of this project.